 During my postdoctoral and PI years, my opinion about elite journals grew increasingly complex and nuanced.
 Here is what I think now:

-- Publishing in elite journals can be very helpful in the short term, especially for average papers that do not stand out on their own.
+- Elite journals can significantly promote papers in the short term and make a big difference for papers that do not stand out on their own.

 - The establishment generally resists innovation.
 For various reasons (mostly not related to the editors), papers reporting very original results seem to encounter much more resistance for the limited space in elite journals.
 This may be frustrating for their authors, but it is much less frustrating once we realize that these are the papers that need advertisement the least.